mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## IP address selection and NAT

-As MASQUE server adds the IP header when sending the IP payload towards the target server, it also select an source IP address from its pool of IP address that are routed to the MASQUE server.
+Since a MASQUE server adds the IP header when sending the IP payload towards the target server, it also select an source IP address from its pool of IP address that are routed to the MASQUE server.